Psychiatry & Behavioral Sciences

 FIRST YEAR (PGY-1 CATEGORICAL)

-Each resident is supervised directly by two members of the psychiatric faculty to whom she or he is assigned.
-During clinical rotations, the resident also comes into contact with other members of the treatment team, including fellow residents, psychiatric nurses, social workers, psychologists, recreational therapists and medical students.
-Psychiatric evaluations and treatment plans are carefully coordinated at daily clinical rounds and at team meetings.
+Each resident is supervised directly by the psychiatric faculty to whose service they are assigned.
+During clinical rotations, the resident interacts with other members of the treatment team, including fellow residents, psychiatric nurses, social workers, psychologists, recreational therapists and medical students.
+Psychiatric evaluations and treatment plans are carefully coordinated at daily clinical rounds and team meetings.

-In addition to this clinical-training component, all PGY-1 residents receive approximately eight hours per week of formal didactic instruction, which includes orientation to psychiatry, basic lectures in psychiatry, consultation liaison psychiatry conferences, seminars in psychiatry, the psychiatric interview course, and other didactic activities.
-Training experiences of comparable quality are provided during their Internal Medicine and Neurology rotations.
+In addition to this clinical training component, all PGY-1 residents receive approximately five hours per week of formal didactic instruction, which includes orientation to psychiatry, basic lectures in psychiatry, complex case conferences, the psychiatric interview course and other educational activities.

 SECOND YEAR (PGY-2)

-The PGY-2 year, in addition to the clinical-training component, is one of the core didactic years in the training program.
-Consequently, the residents receive over eight hours of formal basic didactic curriculum on a weekly basis throughout this year.
-This includes curriculum in psychopathology, psychopharmacology, child psychiatry, ethics, brief psychodynamic psychotherapy, empathic interviewing techniques, and other areas.
-At the end of the second year of training, the resident will have acquired sufficient mastery of the knowledge, skills, and attitudes that are required to perform more independent work and study during the third and fourth years of training.
+In addition to these clinical training components, the PGY-2 year is one of the core didactic years in the training program.
+Consequently, the residents receive up to five hours of formal basic didactic curriculum on a weekly basis throughout this year.
+The curriculum includes courses in psychopathology, psychopharmacology, child psychiatry, psychotherapy, interviewing techniques, and other educational activities.
+By the end of the PGY-2, residents will have achieved/reached the milestone levels expected for completion of 50% of their training in each of the ACGME core competencies and sub-competencies.
+This will serve as an important foundation for the third and fourth years of training.

 THIRD YEAR (PGY-3)

 The third year of training consists of a year-long, full-time outpatient training experience under supervision.
-In the outpatient service, the resident evaluates and treats a group of carefully selected patients under close supervision to gain experience in the various treatment modalities, including long-term psychodynamic psychotherapy, supportive psychotherapy, brief therapy, family and couple’s therapy, group therapy, behavioral and cognitive therapy, and outpatient pharmacotherapy.
+In the outpatient service, the resident evaluates and treats a group of carefully selected patients under close supervision to gain experience in the various treatment modalities including long-term psychodynamic psychotherapy, supportive psychotherapy, brief therapy, family and couple’s therapy, group therapy, cognitive behavioral therapy and outpatient pharmacotherapy.
+An exposure to ambulatory child and adolescent psychiatry is incorporated into this experience.

-A well-thought-out didactic curriculum complements the clinical experiences.
-This includes year-long courses in psychoanalytic theory and practice, and cognitive and behavioral therapy, and courses in short-term therapy, family therapy, group dynamics and crisis intervention.
+A balanced didactic curriculum including year-long courses in psychodynamic and cognitive behavioral theories and practice compliments the clinical experiences.
+Courses in short-term therapy, family therapy, group dynamics, and crisis intervention are also provided.

 FOURTH YEAR (PGY-4)

-This final year of training is a time when the residents consolidate all of the competencies acquired during the residency.
-Residents engage in increasingly independent decision-making, and are involved in supervisory, administrative, scholarly, and qualit- assurance activities.
-This year prepares the residents to graduate, and to become confident and knowledgeable mental health care providers.
+The final year of training is a time when the residents consolidate the competencies acquired during residency.
+Residents engage in increasingly independent decision-making, and are involved in administrative, quality assurance, supervisory and scholarly activities.
+This year prepares the resident for advanced training in psychiatry as well as to practice independently as confident, competent mental health care providers.

 Please click for Department of Psychiatry Program Leaflet